Remember your first business?

 T — Target 2–3 key categories

-And next time Legal drops a contract on your desk at 2 p.m., you'll be ready.
+When Legal drops a contract at 2 p.m., you’ll be ready.